Orbital Pumping by Magnetization Dynamics in Ferromagnets

 For transition metals, Hund's third rule~\cite{Hund1925, Levine2014} states that when the $d$ shell is approximately less than half-filled, the correlation between $\mathbf{L}$ and $\mathbf{S}$ is negative, $\langle \mathbf{L}\cdot\mathbf{S} \rangle <0$, thus the spin pumping and orbital pumping exhibit the opposite signs.
 When the $d$ shell is more than half-filled, the correlation becomes positive $\langle \mathbf{L}\cdot\mathbf{S} \rangle >0$, thus the spin pumping and orbital pumping have the same sign.
-The correlation between $\mathbf{L}$ and $\mathbf{S}$ for the states at the Fermi surface is shown in Fig.~\ref{fig:LS_correl}.
-They all evolve from negative values to positive values as the Fermi energy gradually increases.
+The correlations between $\mathbf{L}$ and $\mathbf{S}$ for the states at the Fermi surface in Fe, Co, and Ni are shown in Fig.~\ref{fig:LS_correl}.
+In all Fe, Co, and Ni, $\langle \mathbf{L}\cdot\mathbf{S} \rangle$ evolve from negative values to positive values as the Fermi energy gradually increases.
 Note the stark resemblance between Fig.~\ref{fig:Fermi_dep}(b) and Fig.~\ref{fig:LS_correl}, which clearly demonstrates the crucial role of the correlation between the orbital and spin angular momenta in the orbital pumping.

 In general, we find that the diagonal component [Figs.~\ref{fig:Fermi_dep}(a,b)] exhibits more rapid variation as a function of the energy, as compared to the off-diagonal component [Figs.~\ref{fig:Fermi_dep}(c,d)].
 This is because the $\mathcal{T}$-even~[Eq.~\eqref{eq:Green_function_expression_a}] and $\mathcal{T}$-odd response~[Eq.~\eqref{eq:Green_function_expression_b}] capture the contributions at the Fermi \emph{surface} and from the Fermi \emph{sea}, respectively.
 At zero temperature, Eq.~\eqref{eq:Green_function_expression_a} becomes